mariakiose/pyerasure-thesis/README.md

 2) Enter the total number of symbols to be sent.

-3)Select the number of symbols that will be grouped together (generation size).
+3) Select the number of symbols that will be grouped together (generation size).

-4)Set the packet loss probability.
+4) Set the packet loss probability.

-5)Choose the ratio of encoded packets to source packets being sent.
+5) Choose the ratio of encoded packets to source packets being sent.

 6) Selection of Packet Management Mechanisms: Choose between  drop out-of-order packet and drop generation.
 (For more information, refer to Kiose-thesis)